LucasWangTO/Vaultk/README.md

 # VaultK

 Vaultk is a URL Shortening web application where the link shortened can only be accessed once.
+A live version can be accessed at https://vaul.tk/ (Functionality may take some time to load due to Heroku's web dyno sleeping).

 ![Demo of https://vaul.tk/](./pictures/Demo.png)